 Implantation, which triggers the production of pregnancy hormones, usually occurs between 6 and 12 days after IUI.
 Until this happens, your body will not produce enough human chorionic gonadotropin (hCG) or other pregnancy hormones to cause noticeable symptoms.

-Any mild cramping, bloating, or breast tenderness experienced at this stage is more likely to be a side effect of fertility medication or normal hormonal changes following ovulation than a sign of pregnancy.
+Any mild cramping, bloating, or breast tenderness experienced at this stage is more likely to be a side effect of fertility medication or normal hormonal changes following ovulation than an indication that pregnancy has occurred.

 What are the differences between implantation bleeding and a menstrual period?